mohabgabber/cybourse/README.md

 - A lot more to come!

 ## Contributing
-To contribute, just fork the repository and submit a pull request <3 All contributions and enhancements are welcome.
+To contribute, fork the repository and submit a pull request <3 Just so you know, all contributions and enhancements are welcome.

+## License
+    Cybourse, is an open-source educational platform, with tons of features!
+    Copyright (C) 2024  Mohab Gabber

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>